 Screens: Tips for Happy Doors and Windows During Warm Weather

+I love summer, and I love it, even more, when the screens on my windows and doors let me bring more of the season into my home – without also bringing in bugs.
 It’s THE BEST feeling—that first warm day when you throw open the windows to let a breeze into the house.

 And is there any sound that tells you summer’s here more than the sound of a screen door slamming?
-(Probably right after Mom yells, “And don’t slam that screen door!”
+(Probably right after Mom yells, “And don’t slam that door!”
 Sorry, Mom.)

 Or maybe you have memories of sleeping on a screened-in porch, dozing off to the sounds of nighttime while fireflies flicker.